Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 ### B. Ability Design and Costing: Design Budget (DB) System for Balancing Abilities
 * **Concept and Theme:** Abilities must align with the card's overall concept, domain, subtype, and flavor.
 All distinct abilities should be clearly named in the rule box if they are complex or targetable by other effects.
 * **Power Level and Balance:** The impact of an ability on the game state must be carefully considered.
 More powerful or versatile abilities will generally have a higher Design Budget (DB) cost from the Master List (see Section V.B).
+For understanding how these DB costs are derived, or for designing new abilities not yet on the Master List, designers must consult the 7-component framework detailed in the "Quantum Nexus: Ability Creation Guidelines (ACG)."
 * **Design Budget (DB) System:**
     * As detailed in Section V.B ("Progressive Budget Build"), each card has a Total Design Budget (TDB) derived from its DP, role, and rarity.
     * Stats, abilities, and keywords consume DB from this TDB.
     * Each ability or keyword will have a specific DB cost assigned to it on a **Master List of DB Costs**, which must be developed and calibrated by the design team.
-This DB cost reflects its power, complexity, impact on action economy (especially for Active Abilities), and any associated gameplay activation costs.
+This DB cost reflects its power, complexity, impact on action economy (especially for Active Abilities), and any associated gameplay activation costs (as detailed in the ACG).
     * More impactful abilities will consume more DB.
 The total DB cost of all a card's features (stats, abilities, keywords) determines its final playable CP cost.
 * **Clarity:** Ability text must be precise and unambiguous, using established game terminology consistently.
 Refer to "Precision Matters" in the Rulebook Core Principles.